Kent East Hill Meridian Dentists

 Dental Fillings In Kent WA

-There are two different kinds of fillings: direct and indirect.
-Direct fillings are fillings placed into a prepared cavity in a single visit.
-They include silver amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.
-Indirect fillings generally require two or more visits.
-They include inlays, onlays, and veneers.
-They are used when a tooth has too much damage to support a filling but not enough to necessitate a crown.
+Direct and indirect fillings come in two varieties.
+Direct fillings are fillings applied to a cavity that has been prepared in a single visit.
+They consist of composite (resin) fillings, glass ionomers, resin ionomers, and silver amalgam.
+Typically, indirect fillings call for two or more visits.
+They consist of veneers, onlays, and inlays.
+When a tooth is too damaged to withstand a filling but not enough to require a crown, they are used.

-Also called inlays or onlays, these types of fillings are produced in a lab and then chemically bonded to the tooth.
-They are similarly priced to gold fillings but can be created to match the color of surrounding teeth.
+These fillings, also known as inlays or onlays, are created in a lab and chemically bonded to the tooth.
+They cost about the same as gold fillings but can be made to fit the surrounding teeth’s color.

 Seablue Dental Office FAQ